MatthewMacDonald-1/BLE-Bike-ERG/BLUETOOTH-Services-GATT.md

 # Bluetooth

-I have been doing some experimenting with try ti read the bluetooth service.
+I have been doing some experimenting with try to read the bluetooth service.

 ### Wonderful BLE GATT service description lookup